 What forms American expats must file with their 1040 to avoid double taxation?

-Can a US Expat use the First Time Abatement Waiver Procedure?
+Can a US expat use the First Time Abatement Waiver Procedure?

 Whin Global has assisted many taxpayers file this first time abatement waiver and we have a 100% success rate.
 The IRS has approved 100% of all of our FTA waiver requests.
 Get in touch if you need assistance with any IRS, state, or local tax notices.
 Yes local notices!
-Ohio has 100's of local tax juridictions that levy income taxes.
+Ohio has many local tax juridictions that levy income taxes.

 Foreign Tax Credit